pcihan/Ground-Motion-Model/README.md

+Each script contains its own Google Colab link, and all model results can be accessed directly through the corresponding notebooks.

 Article: Machine Learning Approaches to Ground Motion Models for Duration and Velocity-Based Intensity Measures in Türkiye with Magnitude-Dependent Performance Assessment

 Associated code files: